-Last year, we developed our playtimes so the children are able to access a range of activities.
-We have also partnered with Total-Dance who provide a daily dance session for every child from Reception to year 6.
+Two years ago, we developed our playtimes so that the children are able to access a range of activities.
+We have also partnered with Health For All who provide a daily sporting activities for every child from Reception to year 6.
 This is during dinner time in 15 minute slots.

 The children have been involved in changing different aspects of our school, they have looked at the dinner hall and feedback has been taken from each class.
 From the student council feedback, we have started a golden table on a Friday for children who have shown exceptional behaviour in the dinner hall.
 The children have also had involvement in choosing which activities they would like to see during lunch time.